Shiqan/FortniteReplayReader/README.md

 C# parser for your Fortnite replays.

+## :warning: Deprecated
+This project is merged into [Fortnite Replay Decompressor](https://github.com/Shiqan/FortniteReplayDecompressor).
+Any further development is done in that repo!

 ## Special thanks
 Special thanks to fredimachado for creating the first (public) [Fortnite Replay Parser](https://github.com/fredimachado/FortniteReplayReader).